jemmy512/book-notes/linux/linux-proc.md

     update_stats_enqueue_dl(dl_rq_of_se(dl_se), dl_se, flags);

-    /* Check if a constrained deadline task was activated
+    /* Check if a constrained deadline task(deadline < period) was activated
      * after the deadline but before the next period.
      * If that is the case, the task will be throttled and
      * the replenishment timer will be set to the next period. */